Endoscopic decompositions and the Hausel-Thaddeus conjecture: Vanishing cycles and Hitchin moduli spaces

 In this section, we follow the same notation as in Section \ref{Sec3}.
 We complete the proof of Theorem \ref{thm3.2} (and therefore Theorem \ref{main0'} as explained after Theorem \ref{thm3.2}) by constructing an operator

-which is constructed up to scaling for any effective divisor $D$ with $\mathrm{deg}(D)>2g-2$ or $D= K_C$.
-Our main tool is Theorem \ref{thm4.4}, where we apply a vanishing cycle functor to connect the moduli of $D$-Higgs bundles to the moduli of $(D+p)$-Higgs bundles with $p\in C$ a closed point.
-This reduces the general cases of Theorem \ref{thm3.2} to the special cases already treated in Theorem \ref{main1}.
+which is constructed up to scaling for $D= K_C$.
+Our main tool is Theorem \ref{thm4.4} and its variant Corollary \ref{cor_correction}, where we apply a vanishing cycle functor to connect the moduli of $D$-Higgs bundles to the moduli of $(D+p+q)$-Higgs bundles with $p,q \in C$ two distinct closed points.
+This reduces the hardest case $D=K_C$ to the easier cases already treated in Theorem \ref{main1}.

 In this section, it is convenient to work with the moduli stacks of stable $\mathrm{SL}_n$-Higgs bundles and relative stable Higgs bundles associated with $\pi: C' \to C$.
 As these are nonsingular Deligne-Mumford stacks, gerbes over the coarse moduli spaces, this has no effect on the direct image complexes (\ref{main00}).
 Therefore, throughout this section, we still use the notation $\CM^D_{n,L}$ and $\CM^D_{r,L}(\pi)$ to denote the corresponding moduli stacks for stable Higgs bundles and relative stable Higgs bundles.